-(6) Walls and Fences at Detention Areas.

-A. When the topography of the site exceeds a four to one (4:1) slope and it becomes necessary to use a masonry wall as part of the detention area, use a textured surface and incorporate plant materials, from the plant list maintained by the parks department, that will drape over the edge to soften the appearance of the structure.
+- (6) Walls and Fences at Detention Areas. - A. When the topography of the site exceeds a four to one (4:1) slope and it becomes necessary to use a masonry wall as part of the detention area, use a textured surface and incorporate plant materials, from the plant list maintained by the parks department, that will drape over the edge to soften the appearance of the structure.

 B. The use of solid board or chain link fence with or without slats is prohibited.
+A welded wire, tubular steel - B. The use of solid board or chain link fence with or without slats is prohibited.
 A welded wire, tubular steel, wrought iron or garden loop is permitted.

-(7) Roof Drainage into the River.

-A. All roof drainage and other run-off drainage shall conform to public works department standards so that they drain into sewer and storm drains rather than the river.
+- (7) Roof Drainage into the River. - A. All roof drainage and other run-off drainage shall conform to public works department standards so that they drain into sewer and storm drains rather than the river.
 Drainage of this type shall not be piped into the river unless the outlet is below the normal waterline of the river at normal flow rates.

-B. All downspouts or gutters draining water from roofs or parapets shall be extended underground under walks and patios to the San Antonio River's edge or stormwater detention facility so that such drainage will not erode or otherwise damage the Riverwalk, landscaping or river retaining walls.
+B. All downspouts or gutters draining water from roofs or parapets shall be extended underground under walks and patios to the San Antonio River's edge or stormwater detention facility so that such drainage will not erode otherwise damage the Riverwalk, landscaping or river retaining walls.